rockset/rockbench/README.md

 # rockbench
-Benchmark used to measure ingest throughput to various different sources.
+Benchmark used to measure ingest throughput of a realtime database.

 ## Manual
 You can run this directly, or through Docker container.